The Blog

 Kristeen Bullwinkle bio image

-5 min
+6 min

 Research by various institutions has shown that an engaged workforce means improved retention, better performance, and lasting results.
-Engaged employees show a commitment to their work, their colleagues, and their own ongoing development.
+Engaged employees display a commitment to their work, their colleagues, and their own ongoing development.
 An engaged worker is more likely to remain in their job because they have found meaning, purpose, and connection there.
 But how do you create an employee engagement strategy?

 Key Takeaways